-How To Make Sandwich Bread Without Eggs, Milk, or Butter
+How To Make Vegan Sandwich Bread With Fresh Milled Flour

 The shaping on this loaf was a little loose, but you can still see that soft and airy texture.
 This bread was made with half hard white wheat and half hard red wheat.